ShahjalalShohag/Competitive-Programming-A-Complete-Guideline/README.md

 - ### [[Tutorial] A way to Practice Competitive Programming : From Rating 1000 to 2400+](https://drive.google.com/file/d/1J2x8pIYQ3MXANgvzOgBciWd3d79j_Exa/view)

-  **If your Codeforces rating is not at least 1600 then the aftermentioned topicwise practice is not needed, just follow the tutorial linked above.**
+  **If your Codeforces rating is not at least 1600 then the aftermentioned topicwise practice is not needed, just learn basic stuffs and follow the tutorial linked above.**

  - ### How to Practice a Problem?